khushishahs02/semantic-communications/README.md

 ## Implications
 Our findings highlight the theoretical and empirical advantages of a semantic-aware transmission framework.
 The proven spectrum savings and reduced transmit power requirements provide a strong foundation for future semantic-aware frameworks such as those proposed for 6G networks.

---Done as a part of group Project of the Course CT216
+--Done as a part of group Project of the Course CT216 , Intro to Communication Systems

+Course